-Note: While these work great, I have to admit I don't use all of them enough to justify the space so I'm going to do some more replacing of these and use them in the house instead.
-I really only need one single teeny fry pan and one 2 qt pot (thinking maybe that square copper pan they advertise on TV) for everything else that I possibly eat (including popcorn).
+Next was a set of Magma nested pots.
+While these work great, I have to admit I don't use all of them enough to justify the space so I'm going to do some more replacing of these and use them in the house instead which has worked perfectly!

 Adore this item as I hate being stuck by sharp knives that area standing up or breaking off points.
 This is slim and fit perfect on the inside of my cupboard door for easy access.
 Of course it is hung up there with Command Strips!

 Sometimes a girl may want to bake you know (even if it is in a toaster oven)!
-Or maybe just mix things better than with a spoon so I do have this in my utensil stash!
+Or maybe just mix things better than with a spoon so I do have a manual crank mixer in my utensil stash!
 Works really nicely too and takes no power!

 Cupboard Storage Situations

 I have also redone the containers in my upper cupboard and replaced them with taller and better divided baskets found on clearance at Hobby Lobby.
 The two of them fit perfect up in the cupboard and the other boxes have been reused in the house.